 - What factors can cause delays in the diagnosis and thus treatment initiation?

 - What is the patient’s role in the diagnosis – how/where do they influence the HCP’s ultimate diagnosis and treatment decisions?

 These are the questions Boehringer Ingelheim (BI) faced as it sought to strengthen its position within the treatment landscape for a rare disease.
 The company’s previous traditional journey research on the patient flow failed as it was too high level – it didn’t provide actionable insights.
 BI had many outstanding questions: they needed more specificity, granularity and a more realistic understanding of the patient journey.

-At EphMRA 2022, BI and SKIM will share why traditional patient journey research isn’t equipped to untangle non-linear journeys in today’s “empowered patient” environment.
-You will learn how a new advanced analytical research method – Decision Journey Modeling – helped BI tackle two challenges that may sound familiar:
+At EphMRA 2022, BI and SKIM shared why traditional patient journey research isn’t equipped to untangle non-linear journeys in today’s “empowered patient” environment.
+Attendees learned how a new advanced analytical research method – Decision Journey Modeling – helped BI tackle two challenges that may sound familiar:

 - How to tackle delayed diagnosis, and thus delayed treatment initiation, which can jeopardize patient outcomes and lead to further worsening of the disease.
 With a focus on ‘patient centricity,” BI wanted to help smoothen the patient journey, but was challenged in putting that theory into action.